SEIR-0911/project_2/README.md

 ☐ Be styled such that the app looks and feels similar to apps we use on a daily basis - in other words, **it should have a consistent and polished user interface.**

+☐ Have full CRUD on all models across the Back End

-☐ At least 1 Additonal Create Update or Delete functionality across Front and Back End
+☐ At least 1 Additonal Create Update or Delete functionality on models across Front and Back End

 ### Optionally, Your App May: